Niceboy0829/Botkit/readme-facebook.md

   * call me Bob
   * shutdown

 ### Things to note

 Since Facebook delivers messages via web hook, your application must be available at a public internet address.
 Additionally, Facebook requires this address to use SSL.
-Luckily, you can use the --lt option to make a process running locally or in your dev environment available in a Facebook-friendly way.
+Luckily, you can use [LocalTunnel](https://localtunnel.me/) to make a process running locally or in your dev environment available in a Facebook-friendly way.

 When you are ready to go live, consider [LetsEncrypt.org](http://letsencrypt.org), a _free_ SSL Certificate Signing Authority which can be used to secure your website very quickly.
 It is fabulous and we love it.